Preamble for those interested in how I made it through 8 years of computing education research without knowing how to program:

 2. Deciding which programming concept to use was harder

 When we learned a new concept that was followed by a practice problem, it was usually pretty easy to apply the concept to the problem.
 However, when working on problem sets after learning multiple options for solving problems, decided which concept to apply was considerably harder.
 For example, when working on the problem set for conditionals, I often wasn’t sure whether to use an else-if or nested conditional.
 I finally had to put away the problem set and use self-explanation to come up with a strategy for when to use what.
 This is precisely the type of knowledge that becomes automated over time and makes it difficult for instructors/experts to articulate strategies that seem like intuition to them.
-Luckily self-explanation and peer-explanation are effective learning strategies, but I didn’t remember to use self-explanation until halfway through the problem set.
+In lieu of an instructor’s explanations, self-explanation and peer-explanation are effective strategies that learners can use, but I didn’t remember to use self-explanation until halfway through the problem set.
 Moreover, research suggests that up to 90% of students need to be reminded to engage in these kinds of learning strategies.

 As an aside, I decided that else-ifs were best when you had mutually-exclusive conditions, and you should start with the most exclusive option.
 On the other hand, nested conditionals are best when multiple conditions must be satisfied, and you should start with the easiest to satisfy option.
 Yes?